kgiszewski/UmbracoBookshelf/src/InitialContent/UmbracoBookshelf/Umbraco Bookshelf/README.md

 #Welcome#
+*Version 0.1*

 Thanks for downloading Umbraco Bookshelf!
 Bookshelf will allow users to create, display and share Umbraco learning resources quickly.

 Bookshelf works by reading markdown files from the `UmbracoBookshelf` folder of your website.

 ##Install a Book##
 Books are available via http://our.umbraco.org in the packages section.
-Install like you would any other Umbraco Packge.
+Install like you would any other Umbraco Package.

 ##Editing a Book##
 To edit a book, simply click `Edit` on an `.md` file page.
 If the book is hosted on GitHub, please consider sending revisions and additional content.